FrancescoQ/ESP32_Theremin/memory-bank/progress.md

 ## Current Status

-**Project Phase:** Phase 0 - Initial Setup
+**Project Phase:** Phase 0 - Complete ✅
-**Overall Completion:** 0% (Documentation complete, no implementation yet) **Last Updated:** October 15, 2025
+**Overall Completion:** 25% (Simulation environment fully functional) **Last Updated:** October 15, 2025

 ### Status Summary
-This is a brand new project.
-The memory bank documentation structure has been established, providing a complete blueprint for development.
-No code has been written, no hardware has been assembled, and no development environment has been configured yet.
+Wokwi simulation environment is complete and ready for testing!
+The project successfully implements a clean architecture using conditional compilation to support both simulation (potentiometers) and hardware (VL53L0X sensors) from a single source file.
+The firmware builds successfully and is ready to run in Wokwi simulator.

-**Current State:** Ready to begin Phase 0 (Environment Setup and Simulation)
+**Current State:** Ready to test simulation, then transition to hardware when components are acquired

 ## What Works